Canon 700D vs Sony RX100 IV

-Both the 700D and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony RX100 IV Manual.
+Further information on the features and operation of the 700D and RX100 IV can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony RX100 IV Manual.

 So what conclusions can be drawn?
 Is the Canon 700D better than the Sony RX100 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.